allandeboe/focust/spring/README.md

 # Focust - Spring Application
-This Spring application is used as the RESTful, back-end server for Focust.
+This Spring application is used as the RESTful, back-end server for Focust, responsible for storing relevant data, like user data, task data, and so on.

 ## About
 I intended this application to be used in a way that is analogous to how [*Jenkins*](https://www.jenkins.io/) is used in the sense that Focust acts as a stand-alone application running on some allocated company servers and can be accessed by the team working at said company.
-This influences a lot of design decisions regarding the application.
+This influences a lot of design decisions regarding the application, including making the web app have a monolithic architecture and thus not use microservices.

 ## Dependencies
 The Spring application uses *Java JDK 23*.